Michael Wiesinger: 1. FC Nürnberg

 In April 2011, he returned to 1.
 FC Nürnberg, to take charge of the club's reserve team.
 He was promoted to manager of the first team in December 2012, after Dieter Hecking left to take over at VfL Wolfsburg.
 Wiesinger was sacked by the club on 7 October 2013, the day after a 5–0 home defeat by Hamburger SV in the 2013-14 Bundesliga.
 On the day of Wiesinger's sacking, the club had scored a total of only five points and remained without a win after the first eight matches of the 2013–2014 Bundesliga, and was in the third last position in the league table.
 "The recent games showed that no consistent upward trend is developing.
 It was a very difficult decision, but in the interest of 1.
 FC Nürnberg we feel forced to act", Nürnberg's sporting director Martin Bader said.

 KFC Uerdingen 05

 In July 2017 Wiseinger became the new manager of KFC Uerdingen 05.
 He left the club by mutual consent on 15 March 2018 despite the club being at first place in Regionalliga West.

 Second stint at 1.
 FC Nürnberg

 He returned to Nürnberg on 29 June 2020 for the relegation-playoffs.

+Bayern Munich

+On 21 April 2026, Wiesinger was appointed as head of sport and youth development at the FC Bayern Campus.